zumasys/docs/site/jbase/spooler/sp-shutdown/README.md

 ## Description

 This command shuts down all the jBASE printer daemons.
-This command requires Administrator privileges on Windows NT or root privileges on UNIX.
+This command requires Administrator privileges on Windows or root privileges on UNIX.
 The command is as:

 ```
 SP-SHUTDOWN